Price range and breakdown of costs

 Research each facility to determine which is the best fit for the applicant.

-Brief blurb about what students would be doing during their stay
+What students would be doing during their stay

 Depends on the site, but the focus is on primary care.
 It is recommended that the student bring transportation in order to enjoy the great outdoors and national parks in their free time.